-Graduate Stafford Loans
+Graduate Federal Direct Loans

-The federal Stafford Loan Program allows graduate students to borrow up to \$20,500 per year without demonstrating financial need.
-Starting in July 2012, interest on new Graduate Stafford loans will not be subsidized by the government (this is based on provisions of the Budget Control Act of 2011) - so interest on the loan principal will accrue while a student is enrolled in graduate study.
-The exception to this is that students in programs leading to state-issued teaching certificates may receive the interest subsidy.
-As of September 2011, the interest rate on the Graduate Stafford Loan is 6.8%.

-Stafford loans are paid through a student's school in one or more installments, and are first applied against tuition and fees, room, board and related school expenses.
+The Federal Direct Unsubsidized Loan Program allows graduate students to borrow up to \$20,500 per year without demonstrating financial need.
+Interest on Graduate Stafford Ioans will not be subsidized by the government meaning interest on the Ioan principal will accrue while a student is enrolled in graduate study.
+The exception to this is that students in programs leading to stateissued teaching certificates may receive the interest subsidy.
+Federal Direct loans are paid through a student's school in one or more installments, and are first applied against tuition and fees, room, board and related school expenses.
 If loan money is left over, this is refunded to the student.
-To apply for a Graduate Stafford Loan, a student must file the FAFSA and complete the Student Loan Request Form (provided by the financial aid office after the FAFSA is filed), which SBU will use in the Direct Lending process.
+To apply for a Graduate Stafford Loan, a student must file the FAFSA and complete the Student Loan Request Form (provided by the financial aid office), which SBU will use in the Direct Lending process.
 Graduate students should complete the FAFSA as an independent student.

 As student loan provisions and policy are subject to change and this catalog is published on a two year cycle, graduate students should refer to outside sources for the most up to date information.
-The web site for the National Association of Student Financial Aid Administrators, www.nasfaa.org, is a good place to find the most current information.

-Graduate PLUS Loans
+Graduate Federal PLUS Loans